ryangerardwilson/terminallove/README.md

 ***
 STEP II - INSTALL HOMEBREW
 ***

-HOMEBREW MUST BE INSTALLED AS A USER WITH SUDO ACCESS, NOT ROOT USER [sudo adduser smoochiekisses] Add smoochiekisses as the User (or something/someone more aesthetic-sounding), and Enter 100SmoochieKisses (or something/someone more aesthetic-sounding) as the full name.
+# Homebrew should be installed as a user with sudo access, not as the root user.
+Add smoochiekisses as the User (or something/someone more aesthetic-sounding), and Enter 100SmoochieKisses (or something/someone more aesthetic-sounding) as the full name.
 Keep the same password as the vm password.

+sudo adduser smoochiekisses

+# Gives smoochiekisses sudo access
-[usermod -aG sudo smoochiekisses] Gives smoochiekisses sudo access [cut -d: -f1 /etc/passwd] If the user has been created, it should appear in this list [su - smoochiekisses] Login as the user to install homebrew
+usermod -aG sudo smoochiekisses

+# If the user has been created, it should appear in this list
+cut -d: -f1 /etc/passwd

+# Login as the user to install homebrew
+su - smoochiekisses

 ***
 STEP III - INSTALL PYTHON AND MYSQL VIA HOMWBREW, AND MAKE THESE INSTALLATIONS ACCESSIBLE SYSTEM WIDE